billbuchanan/csn09112/week02_ids/lab/README.md

 ![Lab](https://github.com/billbuchanan/csn09112/blob/master/week02_ids/lab/graphics/reboot.png)

 Try the connectivity again once the firewall has rebooted.
+If this doesn't work, try restarting the Webconfigurator service (Option 11 from the pfSense console).

 ### Connecting to the firewall
 We will now configure the firewall.
 For this, log into the firewall from the Ubuntu host on the Private network by opening a browser and entering: